criveraalvarez/Time2FixPredictionDS/README.md

 **The Datasets**
-Our dataset was created by collecting vulnerability information on IoT devices from four sources: MITRE\footnote{https://cve.mitre.org/}, NIST NVD\footnote{https://nvd.nist.gov/}, VulDB\footnote{https://vuldb.com/}, and Twitter\footnote{https://twitter.com}.
+Our dataset was created by collecting vulnerability information on IoT devices from four sources: [MITRE](https://cve.mitre.org/), [NIST NVD](https://nvd.nist.gov/), [VulDB](https://vuldb.com/), and [Twitter](https://twitter.com).
 MITRE provided information about common vulnerabilities and exposures (CVE) and their corresponding release dates.
 NIST delivers additional data to each CVE, such as the common vulnerability risk score (CVSS) and the common weaknesses enumeration (CWE).
 VulDB was used to obtain extensive information on the vulnerability (CVE), including risk scores (CVSS), exploits, attacks, weaknesses (CWEs), remediation actions, and dates corresponding to each element.
 Lastly, Twitter was used to identify social network trends related to each published vulnerability identifier (CVEID) and extracted only the trend counts provided by the platform.
 Table 1 provides a detailed breakdown of the features we extracted from each source.

 We used the MITRE and NIST vulnerabilities databases (NIST NVD) to gather vulnerabilities.
 We filtered out records not related to hardware by identifying the type of affected product using the product code in the NVD (\textit{o} for operating system, \textit{s} for software, \textit{a} for application, and \textit{h} for hardware).
 We utilised the publication date of CVE as a reference to determine the Time-2-Fix for each vulnerability.
 However, we came across numerous records that resulted in a zero Time-2-Fix.
 This indicates that the date of the fix being published is the same as that of CVE.
 There could be various reasons behind this, and one of the most common reasons we found is the manufacturer's strategy, which involves publishing CVEs only after developing the fix.
 Due to this biased process, we conducted an in-depth analysis of the CVE data.
 We discovered that NVD labels the references attached to each CVE, and we found it convenient that one of the labels refers to PATCH (Vendor Advisory, Patch, Third Party Advisory).
 After developing Java code scripts, the dataset underwent filtration procedures, with the intention of retaining only those records that were accurately labelled as PATCH.